earthly/website/blog/_posts/2023-10-25-poetry-publish.md

 +test-pypi-install | mergefast took 27.499190239999734 seconds
 ~~~

-# The final poetry publish
+## The Final Poetry Publish

-And now that we have tested our package end to end, we can publish it with a simple `poetry publish --build`
+And now that we have tested our package end to end, we can publish it onto [PyPi.org](https://pypi.org/project/mergefast/) with a simple `poetry publish --build`

 ~~~{.bash caption=">_"}
 > poetry publish --build